Anthony Seibold: Manly Warringah Sea Eagles

-In November 2022, Seibold signed a three-year deal to become the new head coach of Manly Warringah.
-In his first season in charge of Manly, he guided the club to win only four of the opening ten, being on the receiving end of some big score lines.
-Manly and NRL fans were already doubtful of his capability, and the first 10 made the noise even louder.
+In November 2022, Seibold signed a three-year deal to become the new head coach of the Manly Warringah Sea Eagles.
+In his first season in charge of Manly, he guided the club to win only four of the opening ten games.
 Despite the poor start, the club only sat one point out of the eight.
-The next ten games were a roller coaster, with some big wins and losses.
-The club sat with nine wins, ten losses and a draw.
-In the next four games he guided them to two wins and two losses.
-The club finished 12th on the table.
+The remainder of the season was mixed, with the club ending the year with eleven wins, twelve losses and one draw, finishing 12th on the table.

+Under Seibold, Manly won the NRL Pre-season Challenge in 2023.

-Seibold guided Manly to a 7th place finish in the 2024 NRL season.
+Seibold guided Manly to a seventh place finish in the 2024 NRL season.
 The club would defeat Canterbury in week one of the finals, but were eliminated in the second week by the Sydney Roosters.

 In the 2025 NRL season, Seibold guided Manly to a 10th placed finish on the table after the club endured a difficult campaign.
 Towards the end of the season, there were calls for Seibold to be terminated as head coach from supporters and by sections of the media.

+On 27 March 2026, Seibold was fired as head coach of the Manly Warringah Sea Eagles after an 0–3 start to the season.
+In those three losses, all of them were home matches.